4d/docs/website/translated_docs/fr/API/FileClass.md

 If the file is currently open, an error is generated.

 If the file does not exist on disk, the function does nothing (no error is generated).
-> **WARNING**: `.delete( )` can delete any file on a disk.
-This includes documents created with other applications, as well as the applications themselves. `.delete( )` should be used with extreme caution.
-Deleting a file is a permanent operation and cannot be undone.
+> **ATTENTION** : `.delete( )` peut supprimer n'importe quel fichier sur un disque, y compris les documents créés avec d'autres applications ainsi que les applications elles-mêmes. `.delete( )` doit être utilisé avec prudence.
+La suppression d'un fichier est une opération permanente et irréversible.

 #### Exemple